 We conceived, designed, produced and launched our own response to the rise in Covid cases and the need to socially distance – calling it ‘Stop The Awks’.
 This concept consisted of a product, a name, a brand, a website and even a bit of national PR.
 The primary aim was to reduce the awkwardness felt in social and professional greeting situations brought about by the pandemic, with the secondary benefit also being to help reduce the spread of infection.
 It was never supposed to be a commercially viable product – more of a self-pitch project to see what we could achieve within a three-day sprint.

 With the world panicking about the spread of coronavirus and minimising physical contact in order to limit the spread of infection, we as an agency were noticing how uncomfortable people were when meeting each other.
 The news and social feeds showed us that world leaders, politicians, royals and celebrities were also struggling with the awkwardness of these encounters.
 We ourselves had quite a few ‘awks’ moments with clients and friends, where we found ourselves practically dancing around each other as we flapped between handshakes and elbow bumps.

-Although coronavirus is clearly an extremely serious situation, we devised an innovative concept and brand language to bring a much-needed lightness in response.
-This was an opportunity for us to stress-test the agency’s abilities under pressure and to use design to help make the world just a little bit better.
+It was a bit of fun, an idea that became a little bit more than an idea, an opportunity for us to stress-test the agency’s abilities under pressure and to use design to help make the world just a little bit brighter.